In this first entry in the Laymanized series, we’ll take a look at my first publication and dive into the topic of standard cell characterization.

 This entry is broken up into three parts.

 CharLib is an open source project and can be found here on GitHub.
-I wrote it over the course of about a year, building on ideas from several existing works and with lots of input from my advisor, Dr. James Stine.
+I wrote the original code over the course of about a year, building on ideas from several existing works and with lots of input from my advisor, Dr. James Stine.